SS Finland: U.S. Army service

 Before any troop transportation could be undertaken, all of the ships had to be hastily refitted—in two weeks in the case of Finland.
 Of the fourteen ships, ten, including Finland, were designated to carry human passengers; the other four were designated as animal ships.
 The ten ships designated to carry troops had to have all of their second- and third-class accommodations ripped out and replaced with berths for troops.
 Cooking and toilet facilities had to be greatly expanded to handle the large numbers of men aboard.
 Finland, uniquely among the fourteen ships, already carried guns and did not need to be refitted for them.
-All the ships were manned by merchant officers and crews but carried two U.S. Navy officers, Navy gun crews, quartermasters, signalmen, and wireless operators.
+All the ships were crewed by merchant officers and sailors but carried two U.S. Navy officers, Navy gun crews, quartermasters, signalmen, and wireless operators.
 The senior Navy officer on board would take control if a ship came under attack.